hellosmallkat/CSC_305_final_project/README.md

 ### Main Feature
 - **Expense Entry and Categorization:** Log every expense with details and organize them into categories.

+-**Credit card connection: ** Credit cards could be connected using an API to track expenses more easily.

+-**User protection: ** Users are required to login into the app to protect their identity

+-**Categories features: **: Users can categorization the there categories and create reoccurs expenses when they occur.
+Users can also sort their expenses based on categories that appear as pie charts.

+-**Scanning receipts to enter expenses: ** Users can enter receipts by scanning using the camera on the user's phone (work in progress)

 ### Additional Features (For The Future)
 - **Budget Setting and Monitoring:** Create and manage your budget, with alerts for when you're close to the limit.